AlexxIT/go2rtc/internal/app/README.md

 # App

-The application module is responsible for reading configuration files and running other modules.
+The application module is responsible for reading configuration files, running other modules and setting up [logs](#log).

 The configuration can be edited through the application's WebUI with code highlighting, syntax and specification checking.